trevorwslee/rusty_dumb_tools/README.md

   It can be useful for handling command line argument parsing for a ***Rust*** program.
 * `crate::calc::DumbCalcProcessor`: A simple infix calculation processor It can be used to implement a simple calculator in ***Rust***.
+* `crate::calculator::DumbCalculator`: A simple calculator that accepts input keys acting like a real calculator.
+  It can be used to implement a simple calculator UI in **Rust**.
 * `crate::ltemp::DumbLineTemplate`: A simple line template for formatting a line.
   It can be usee for printing values as a line with some template.
 * `crate::lblscreen::DumbLineByLineScreen`: A terminal / text-based "screen" update helper.